Xiphe/WP-Project-Update-API/readme.md

 * **[BitBucket API Library](https://bitbucket.org/steinerd/bitbucket-api-library/overview)**
   by [Anthony Steiner](http://steinerd.com)

-Inspired means that i've seen these **brilliant projects**, started to use them and than started to write my own version with the intention to just have the functionality i realy use.
+Inspired means that i have seen these **brilliant projects**, started to use them and than started to write my own version with the intention to just have the functionality i really use.
-I got the idear of how things are working by analyzing and using the code of them and i can't say where i used snippets from these projects but they've influenced my code strongly.
+I got the idea of how things are working by analyzing and using the code of them and i can't say where i used snippets from these projects but they've influenced my code strongly.